HectorRicardo/simple-music-app/README.md

     to be the controllers listed in Expectation 1, then this fulfills said expectation.

-If you're not knowledgeable in Android, or want a quick refresh, then read on for more information about services.
+If you're not knowledgeable in Android, or want a quick refresh, then read the next section for more information about services.
+If you already know services, you may skip the next section.

+# Services

 In fact, music apps are such a very good, common, and practical examples where we can use the client-server architecture that Android created two particular